 Novel Coronavirus (COVID-19): Information on UAE Response

 In response to the global outbreak of Novel Coronavirus (COVID-19), UAE public health authorities are taking action to protect the safety and well-being of Emirati citizens, UAE residents, and visitors.

-UAE public health authorities also have additional information on their websites:
+UAE public health authorities provide information on their websites:

 - Abu Dhabi Department of Health updates on COVID-19